OpenBfS/UncertRadio/docs/special_methods/data_sets_mean.rst

 associated identification (symbol_data).

-For **organizing the data input** it is recommended to begin with data input into the TAB „Values, Uncertainties“.
+For **organizing the data input** it is recommended to begin with data input into the :doc:`/first_steps/TABS/Values_Uncertainties`.
 For mean variables characterized by „m“ as type the „t distribution“ is to be selected as distribution type which enables a correct statistical treatment of the mean within the mean dialog.
 Then, the mean dialog can be opened in